google/badwolf/docs/bql.md

   };
 ```

-There is no limit on how many variable you may return.
+There is no limit on how many variables you may return.
 You can return multiple
 variables instead as shown below.

 ```